peterparkedcar165/nospell2024.4/README.md

 #### Charm of Fury: Increase Bleed Chance Bonus by 35%.
 Bleeding cap increased to 3.
 [DONE]
 #### Charm of Spirituality: Increase Healing Bonus by 15%, and Attack Speed by 25%.
 Spirit Orb's hits heal nearby allies by a very small amount.
 You are not affected by it.
 #### Charm of Destruction: Upon killing a hostile, a small patch of flames appear underneath the corpse for a few seconds, damaging hostiles.
-#### Charm of Innovation: Increase your Movement Speed around players.
+#### Charm of Innovation: Increase your Movement Speed by 10% around players.
 Direct hits with Chemist Bottle reduce A Wide Selection's cooldown by 1 second.

 ### Attributes:
 #### Cooldown: Cooldown of abilities.